AlexWang-16/react-lex-plus/README.md

 - [ ] Ability to customize lexUserId
 - [x] Ability to customize initial greeting message
 - [x] Plays nicely with Bootstrap
+- [x] Ability to pass customized session attributes to Lex
+- [x] Debug mode to help with troubleshooting passing data to react-lex-plus

 ## Demo